apache/qpid-proton/INSTALL.md

     # dependencies needed for python docs
     $ apt-get install python-epydoc

-From the directory where you found this README file:
+From the directory where you found this `INSTALL.md` file:

     $ mkdir build
     $ cd build

     # Set the install prefix.
-You may need to adjust depending on your
+You may need to adjust it depending on your
     # system.
     $ cmake .. -DCMAKE_INSTALL_PREFIX=/usr -DSYSINSTALL_BINDINGS=ON